 Imagine being the media director for a state lottery.
-Unless something really, really goes wrong, your job is 100 percent good news.
+Unless something really, really goes wrong, your job is 100% good news.
 The press releases you send are about a grandmother winning $50,000 or a single dad working two jobs hitting the MegaMillions for $125 million.

-The real challenge is handling bad news, right?
-Disasters and scandals.
-Things you can't control.
+The real challenge is handling bad news; disasters, scandals, and things you can't control.
 Except that's not the worst thing you can face.

 Rumors, lies, and propaganda aren't the normal kind of bad news.
 A flood means you no harm.
 People understand the fires happen, that bosses sometimes have personal problems.
-But when you're confronted with rumors, lies, or propaganda, it's bad news aimed straight at your heart, and it's not random at all.
-Another human being is aiming that arrow.
+When you're confronted with rumors, lies, or propaganda, it's bad news aimed straight at your heart, and it's not random at all.
+Another human being is aiming at that arrow.

 How to Fight Rumors, Lies, and Propaganda

 Part of the reason misinformation is able to take such a stronghold is that our brains are hard-wired to retain only the most important information about other people.
 We simply don't have enough space in our heads to remember every little detail, good or bad, about everyone we encounter.

 Why Rumors are So Viral and Damaging